All Episodes

 You can't produce a product that fails.

-And yet the public schools that own and control those democratic office holders produce defective products every day.
+And yet, the public schools that own and control those Democratic office holders produce defective products every day.

-I'm Roger Hedgecock, in for rush, right after this.
+I'm Roger Hedgecock, in for Rush, right after this.

-Uh Mercury is number eight.
+Mercury is number 8.

-And what was I here uh nearly a month ago when I told you the story of the jobs bank in Detroit, where the big three, um, 4GM and Daimler Chrysler are out um paying workers 100% to not work in a jobs bank where nearly 15,000 autoworkers continue to get full pay and benefits, and they don't work.
+And what was I here nearly a month ago when I told you the story of the jobs bank in Detroit, where the big three, you know, Ford GM and Daimler Chrysler, are out paying workers 100% to not work in a jobs bank where nearly 15,000 auto workers continue to get full pay and benefits and they don't work.

-Wages and benefits only uh almost topping a hundred thousand a year.
+Wages and benefits only almost topping $100,000 a year.

 I told you the story almost a month ago.